|Back to Back Issues Page|

 From a statistical analysis of 5,707 participants in the NHANES (National Health and Nutrition Examination) 2007-2008 survey, and compared with the results of the NHANES III 1988-1994 survey, researchers projected that 8.3 million people in the U.S. are affected by gout - 6% of US men and 2% of US women.
 That's about the whole population of Austria, or Bulgaria or Haiti.
 In 1988-94 it was 6.1 million.

 Note, dear reader, it has increased more in patients over 60.
-The biggest rise occured in people over 80.
+The biggest rise occurred in people over 80.

 And the prevalence of gout has doubled since the 1960's.